 What is Radiography?

-Radiographers are primarily responsible for operating X-ray equipment to produce high-quality diagnostic images that aid in the diagnosis of various patient conditions.
-They specialize in areas of imaging, including sonography, MRI, mammography, computed tomography, and vascular interventional radiography.
-While job descriptions vary widely from role to role, a significant aspect of what a radiographer does revolves around preparing patients for procedures and then using their expertise to produce diagnostic images.
+Radiographers are primarily responsible for operating X-ray equipment to produce high-quality diagnostic images that aid in diagnosing various patient conditions.
+They specialize in imaging, including sonography, MRI, mammography, computed tomography, and vascular interventional radiography.
+While job descriptions vary widely from role to role, a significant aspect of a radiographer's job revolves around preparing patients for procedures and using their expertise to produce diagnostic images.
 They explain the imaging process to patients, help position patients for exams, and manipulate imaging equipment to get the desired results.
 Radiologic technicians perform the following:

 - Review and evaluate developed x-rays, videotapes, or computer-generated information to determine if images are satisfactory for diagnostic purposes.

 - Operate or oversee the operation of radiologic or magnetic imaging equipment to produce images of the body for diagnostic purposes.

 - Process exposed radiographs using film processors or computer-generated methods.

 - Use radiation safety measures and protection devices to comply with government regulations and to ensure the safety of patients and staff.